Are you planning a trip to Turkey?

 Focus instead on Istanbul and Cappadocia.

-And if you can spend more than 2 weeks in Turkey, you can savor the luxury of slower travel (and perhaps add on another destination)!
+And if you can spend more than two weeks, you can savor the luxury of slower travel (and perhaps add on another destination)!

 Best time to visit Turkey